 The purpose of this standard is to provide minimum guidelines and procedures that will be followed by all Contractors who perform work or contracted services Water Pollution Control Bureau (WPCB) facility and remote WPCB locations (herein after the WPCB facilities).
-The guidelines outlined in this standard are to ensure the protection and safety of service Contractors, construction Contractors, sub-Contractors, WPCB employees, county employees, citizens, (i.e. any personnel on WPCB property) property, equipment, and anyone who might be affected by the service contracted or construction work being performed at the WPCB.
-The Contractors in order to communicate and outline known hazards at the WPCB facilities and to provide information that outlines the WPCB's Safety and
+The guidelines outlined in this standard are to ensure the protection and safety of service Contractors, construction Contractors, sub-Contractors, WPCB employees, county employees, citizens, (i.e. any personnel on WPCB property) property, equipment, and anyone who might be affected by the service contracted or construction work being performed at the WPCB..
+The Contractor Safety Standard shall be provided to all service and construction Contractors in order to communicate and outline known hazards at the WPCB facilities and to provide information that outlines the WPCB's Safety and